SmoothWAN/SmoothWAN-docs/docs/modemtethr.md

 ## USB Modems

-Modems using RNDIS or "virtual Ethernet adapter" are supported.
+Modems using RNDIS or "virtual Ethernet adapter" are easier to setup.

 Suggested models: